 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Troy is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Troy is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Troy who work in office and administrative support (13.15%), sales jobs (12.58%), and management occupations (9.72%).
+There are especially a lot of people living in Troy who work in office and administrative support (15.05%), management occupations (12.53%), and sales jobs (10.81%).

 Also of interest is that Troy has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Troy citizens is a little higher than the average for US cities and towns: 22.75% of adults in Troy have at least a bachelor's degree.
+The education level of Troy citizens is substantially higher than the typical US community, as 29.63% of adults in Troy have at least a bachelor's degree.

 The people who call Troy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Troy residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Troy include Irish, English, Italian, and French .
+Important ancestries of people in Troy include German, Irish, English, Italian, and Polish.

 The most common language spoken in Troy is English.
 Other important languages spoken here include Spanish and Other Asian languages.